PsyTeachR/data-skills-v2/docs/02-stroop.md

 The zip file contains four files:

 * `stroop_stub1.Rmd` and `stroop_stub2.Rmd`: to help you out in the first semester, we'll provide pre-formatted Markdown files ("stub" files) that contain code chunks for each activity and spaces for you to take notes.
-Open the `stroop_sub1.Rmd` Rmd by clicking on it in the Files tab and then edit the heading to add in your GUID and today's date.
+Open `stroop_sub1.Rmd` by clicking on it in the Files tab and then edit the heading to add in your GUID and today's date.
 * `participant_data.csv` is a data file that contains each participant's anonymous ID, age, and gender.
 This data is in <a class='glossary' target='_blank' title='A data format where all of the observations about one subject are in the same row' href='https://psyteachr.github.io/glossary/w#wide'>wide-form</a> which means that all of the observations about one subject are in the same row.
 There are 270 participants, so there are 270 rows of data.

 <div class="kable-table">